zhoupgit/grafana/docs/sources/developers/http_api/data_source.md

   - documentation
   - api
   - data source
-labels:
-  products:
-    - enterprise
-    - oss
 title: Data source HTTP API
 ---

 # Data source API

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.
+Refer to [Role-based access control permissions]({{< relref "../../administration/roles-and-permissions/access-control/custom-role-actions-scopes/" >}}) for more information.

 ## Get all data sources

 `GET /api/datasources`

-{{% admonition type="warning" %}}
-This API currently doesn't handle pagination.
-The default maximum number of data sources returned is 5000.
-You can change this value in the default.ini file.
-{{% /admonition %}}

 **Required permissions**